sne21star/sne21star.github.io/_posts/2021-08-20-Red-Rising.md

 > *“There is a flower that grows on Mars.
 It is red and harsh and fit for our soil.
 It is called haemanthus.
 It means 'blood blossom.'"*

 ## Future
+Although this is a series, I am not sure if I want to continue reading it.
+With most books, I am eager to wait for the next book.
+Despite the fact that all the books have been released I still don’t have that drive to read the next book.
+It might be because I am stressed out for grad school starting soon but usually my joy for reading supersedes that.
+The next title in the Series is called Golden Son.
+Some reviews say it is very good, but not great.
+It has the same pace as the first book but has a different plot point from the Hunger Games so maybe I will give it a try.
+However, as of right now I am reading a Sapiens: Brief History of Humankind.
+Once I finish that I will see if I want to continue this series or try another universe.

-![enter image description here](https://m.media-amazon.com/images/I/51iGvbVBQfL.jpg) Golden Son *is the next book in the series*
+![enter image description here](https://m.media-amazon.com/images/I/51iGvbVBQfL.jpg)

+Golden Son *is the next book in the series*
 ## Citations
 [1]**[https://www.deviantart.com/scillavega/art/Red-Rising-character-doodles-598312645](https://www.deviantart.com/scillavega/art/Red-Rising-character-doodles-598312645)**